CaiqueCoelho/cypress-plugin-last-failed/README.md

 For more information on Typescript support involved with `@bahmutov/cy-grep` package, refer to it's [README](https://github.com/bahmutov/cy-grep?tab=readme-ov-file#typescript-support).

+## Troubleshooting
+1. If you are having problems to generate the test-results folder with the last-run.json file make sure you are adding the collectFailingTests(on, config) call to the end of the plugin setup, after all other plugins have been initialized.
+This ensures the plugin's after:run handler is registered last and executes.

 ## Contributions

 Feel free to open a pull request or drop any feature request or bug in the [issues](https://github.com/dennisbergevin/cypress-plugin-last-failed/issues).